nico-bly/deepfake-text-detector/scripts/launch.md

-# Launch Guide for Deepfake Text Detection Scripts
+# Train & Evaluate Guide for Deepfake Text Detectors

-This document provides comprehensive examples for running all the scripts in this deepfake text detection project.
+This guide focuses on training classifiers on a dataset and loading/evaluating them later.
+A short Mercor challenge section is kept for convenience.

 ## 📁 Project Structure

 The main scripts are located in the `scripts/` directory:

-- **`main_submission_esa.py`**: ESA challenge submission pipeline
 - **`main_submission_mercor.py`**: Mercor AI challenge submission pipeline
 - **`parameter_sweep_mercor.py`**: Hyperparameter optimization with k-fold CV
 - **`train_and_save_detector.py`**: Train models and save for later use